peer-connectivity-estimator/bitcoin-network-logger/README.md

 If modifications are made to the code, run `./compile.sh` to only compile the code and run it, without the additional prerequisites/configurations from first_compile.sh.

 If no modifications are made, run `./run.sh [PARAMETERS]` to start up Bitcoin, with no additional overhead from compile.sh or first_compile.sh.
-Parameters are separated by spaces, and can be in any order.
+Parameters are separated by spaces and can be in any order.
 They include:
 * `./run.sh gui` -- Run Bitcoin Core in GUI mode.
 * `./run.sh noconsole` -- Run Bitcoin Core, but do not auto-start the console.
 * `./run.sh gdb` -- Run Bitcoin through the GNU Debugger (GDB).